jbcraig/puppet-module-ldap_nis/README.md

 | `name`          | `title` | The name should be the fully qualified domain name.
 This is the primary name for the host and is what is returned for reverse ip lookups.
 Defaults to the titlebar value if not specified   |
 |  `iphostnumber` |         | IP address of host            |
 |  aliases        | []      | An array of hostname aliases |

+Care must be taken when changing parameters that make up the DN for the entry as they will result in a new entry being created rather than updating the old entry.
+When you must change one of these values you will need to add a resource to delete the old entry.
+This is true of any of the resource types within this module.

 #### ldap_nis::user
 DN format: `"uid=${name},ou=${container},${base}"`